AdaCore/gnatstudio/docs/users_guide/compilation.rst

 The Target Configuration Editor
 ===============================

-GPS provides an interface for launching operations such as building projects, compiling individual files, and performing syntax or semantic checks.
+GNAT Studio provides an interface for launching operations such as building projects, compiling individual files, and performing syntax or semantic checks.
 These operations all involve launching an external command and parsing the output for error messages.
-In GPS, these operations are called "Targets", and can be configured either through the Target Configuration Editor, accessible from the :menuselection:`Edit --> Preferences...` menu, or through XML configuration.
+In GNAT Studio, these operations are called "Targets", and can be configured either through the Target Configuration Editor, accessible from the :menuselection:`Edit --> Preferences...` menu, or through XML configuration.
 See :ref:`Customizing_build_Targets_and_Models`.